Skip to Content

 • Fear from parents/relatives manifests

-• Shy, timid child with lack of canine interaction
+• Shy, timid child lacking canine interaction

 If your kid had a bad experience with the neighbor’s dog, this can definitely result in anxiety around dogs.